WatPro/WatPro.github.io/index.md

 ## Welcome to This Site

+This site is intended to store some materials since 2018.
+Old programs may also be considered here after review.

+They could include mixure of the followings:

+* Data Sources

+Information collected in different ways, except web crawling machines, data from gray areas and other sources prohibited to disclose.

+* Mathematical Modelling

+If time allows, TeX documents may be drafted up to explain the fundamental theories.
+Primary tools consist of Maple, Mathematics, MATLAB, R, Python(TenserFlow etc.) and SAS, but definitely not limited to these.

+* Model Evaluation

+Validation ensures high standard outputs.

+* Visualization

+R and Python have many good packages to produce charts, but I would rather rely on [Asymptote](http://asymptote.sourceforge.net/) and [D3.js](https://d3js.org) to create customized graphs for fine reports.

 ### Work In Progress

 Here are some working papers, for display only.

 ### Some Reports

-I will try (but no guarantees) to place some works here, if they **meet the standard** and **properly desensitized**.
+I will try (but no guarantees) to place some works here, if they **meet the standard** and are **properly desensitized**.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) or see the [sample](https://github.com/pages-themes/minimal/blob/master/index.md).
+For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) or see this [sample](https://github.com/pages-themes/minimal/blob/master/index.md).

 ### Jekyll Themes